Anna-Andrea/Blog/README.md

 # Blog
-My First Repository is used for creating a blog project.
+My First epository is used for creating a blog project.